mstankus/simple-rust-code-from-former-cpp-programmer/README.md

 # simple-rust-code-from-former-cpp-programmer
 I used to program C++.
-Now I am learning rust.
-I want to create a crate for each simple idea.
-Each crate will be super short.
+Now I am learning the programming language Rust.

+I am recording simple examples of a number of small features to help others who are learning Rust.

 SPDX-License-Identifier: Apache-2.0 or MIT or Boost